5 New Year’s Resolutions For Your Small BusinessStuart Taverner

 Now’s the time when people decide what they are going to change or resolve to do in the New Year.
 For small business owners, this is the perfect time of year to get a bird’s eye view of your business’s progress, its current situation, and where it’s heading.
-Here are our tips for coming up with resolutions that will help your small business get off to the best start possible in 2017.
+Here are our tips for coming up with new years resolutions that will help your small business get off to the best start possible in 2017.

 Keep your business plan in sight